appleiphonedddd/NDHU_Lab_of_Programming_2023/README.md

 # NDHU_Lab_of_programming_2023

 ## Description
-This project belongs to the 2023 Data Structures Lab at National Dong Hwa University.
-It encompasses various implementations and examples of data structures, aiming to assist students in better understanding and practicing data structures.
+This project belongs to the 2023 Programming Lab at National Dong Hwa University.
+It encompasses various implementations and examples of programming, aiming to assist students in better understanding and practicing programming.

 ## Requirement
 - gcc 11.4